Life Insurance 101

 These options provide a low cost means to insure many members of the family.
 However, it is best for each person to get their own policy.
 This way they can continue affordable life insurance coverage should the main policyholder die.

 Life insurance policies offer riders, also known as add-ons.
-You buy them all or one.
+You can buy them all or just one.
 Check with the company for availability and details.